hqureshi00/stock_screener/notes.md

 6. Go through the candlesticks strategy, check if it works and create a plot function
 7. Optimize the 1.
 EMA 2.
 MACD 3.
 RSI
 8. Run a mega function that for a stock_name, start_date, end_date gives the interval it should run at, and the strategy it should use (or maybe just a table) and the parameters those strategies should be used with (that means that I have to optimize the parameters for some, and for some I just need to go normally like BB and candlestick patterns)
-9. Final verification and cross-validation processes with TradingView
+9. Final verification and cross-validation processes with TradingView; also how to benchmark and evaluate thoroughly

 ##############################